Sirdsapes/openVAS/README.md

 </p>
 <p>
 -That concludes this lab of using OpenVAS to perform a basic vulnerability scan and usage of Azure services to help facilitate this project.
+Remember to delete all resource groups in Azure to not incur further costs.

 -As an addendum, I re-ran a non-credentialed scan to show the base difference when firewalls are truly turned off v. accidentally leaving some on.
 </p>